Anvil/bash-argsparse/README.md

 ### Requirements

-The basic features of argsparse requires no external commands except the quite-common "getopt" command.
-Some built-in type checkings may require some other (like "host" and "getent") but you do not have to use those type.
+A basic argsparse run requires no external commands except the quite-common "getopt" command.
+Some argsparse-built-in type checkings may require some other (like "host" and "getent") but you do not have to use those type.

 Argsparse relies on a lot of bash built-in commands ("printf", "[", "read", ...) and internal features such as arrays, associative arrays, extended (ksh-like) globbing.

-The 'extglob' shell option is automatically enabled when loading the argsparse library.
+The "extglob" shell option is automatically enabled when loading the argsparse library.

 The code has been tested on bash 4.1 and 4.2 and is definitely not